A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation

 If $K$ is a uniform upper bound on the norm of the subgradients of $g(r,0)$ we deduce that $\|\varGamma_{t,r} - 1\|^2 \le \psi_{r}$, $r\in [t, T]$, where $\psi$ satisfies the ODE: $\frac{d\psi_r}{dr} = K^2(1+\psi_r)$, with $\psi_t=0$.
 Consequently,

 The convexity of the exponential function yields the postulated bound. \end{proof}

 The dual representation theorem allows us to transform the risk evaluation problem to a stochastic control problem.
-Our objective now is to approximate the evaluation of risk on a short interval $\Delta$ so that it reduces the functional optimization problem to vector optimization.
-To proceed, we have to first investigate the corresponding maximum principle of the control problem \eqref{eq:dual}.
+Our objective now is to approximate the evaluation of risk on a short interval $\Delta$ so as to reduce functional optimization to vector optimization.
+To proceed, we investigate the corresponding maximum principle of the control problem~\eqref{eq:dual}.